jakemull/bear-hug-compressor/imageoptim/README_ENHANCED.md

 ## How It Works

-The enhanced version adds two new processing stages to the ImageOptim pipeline:
+BearHug adds two new processing stages to the ImageOptim pipeline:

 1. **Pre-Processing**: Applied before optimization
    - Image resizing based on user settings